Electronic decay process spectra including nuclear degrees of freedom: Introduction

 ICD and ICD-like processes occur in many different systems with weakly interacting units such as noble gas clusters \cite{Santra00_1,Hergenhahn11,Jahnke15,Fasshauer16}, proteins \cite{Harbach13}, solvents \cite{Mueller06,Hergenhahn11,Jahnke15,Richter18, Kryzhevoi11_1,Stoychev11,Kryzhevoi11_2,Oostenrijk18} as well as semi-conductors \cite{Bande11,Bande13b,Dolbundalchok16} and are discussed as a key mechanism of radiative DNA damage \cite{Alizadeh15,Boudaiffa00,Martin04,Brun09,Surdutovich12}.

+In this article, we will focus on the resonant electronic decay processes, which are initiated by inner-shell excitation rather than by ionization.

-For time-resolved spectroscopy of electronic decay processes, most of the developed theory considers atomic systems \cite{Wickenhauser05,Wickenhauser06,Fasshauer20_1}, for whose description the purely electronic Schrödinger equation suffices.
+For time-resolved spectroscopy of electronic decay processes, most of the developed theory considers atomic systems \cite{Wickenhauser05,Wickenhauser06}, for whose description the purely electronic Schrödinger equation suffices.
 However, for Auger-Meitner processes of molecules, molecules bound to a surface, like in heterogeneous catalysis, or an ICD process, the nuclear degrees of freedom will affect the spectra of the emitted electrons.

-Recent technical improvements now allow to resolve the features caused by the nuclear degrees of freedom \cite{NeumarkFD21, Wituschek20} and therefore, can be compared to previous theoretical simulations \cite{Palacios13,Palacios06_1, Palacios06_2,Palacios07}.
-The numerical results, however, don't allow for simple physical interpretations of the results.
-We therefore aim for an intuitively analytical description of electronic decay processes of systems consisting of more than one atom.

-By careful observation of the assumptions we make in our derivations, it will be possible to assign further properties observed in experiment to those parts, which we neglect.
+Since numerical solutions of both the electronic and the nuclear dynamics are expensive to solve numerically, we aim for an analytical description following the basic formulation of Ref.~\cite{Fasshauer20_1}, from which we can draw conclusions about basic properties.
+Moreover, by careful observation of the assumptions we make in our derivations, it will be possible to assign further properties observed in experiment to those parts which we neglect.

-The analytical description of time-independent spectra of electronic decay processes dates back to the work by Fano \cite{Fano61} and the generalization of his theory by Mies \cite{Mies68}.
-Fanos basic theory focusses on purely electronic wavefunctions, whereas Mies did not specify the nature of the involved wavefunctions and had a strong focus on coupling resonances.
-The generality of Ref \cite{Mies68} provides the basis for numerical simulations of any case, but leaves the scientist bare of qualitative insight on how different effects influence the spectrum of the emitted electrons.
-We will therefore, within the Born-Oppenheimer approximation, provide an ansatz for the wavefunction of a decaying state including both electronic and nuclear eigenstates of the system for non-interacting resonant states and discuss the limits of our approach based on the approximations we introduce.
+The analytical description of time-independent spectra of electronic decay processes dates back to the work by Fano \cite{Fano61}.
+His basic theory focuses on purely electronic wavefunctions.
+It has been generalized to quantum defect theory for molecules as well \cite{Greene79,Greene82,Greene_erratum_84,Greene85,bk:fano1986}.
+The latter has been investigated in a time-dependent approach for rotationally autoionizing states of the hydrogen molecule \cite{Kirrander07}.
+We will provide a similar ansatz for the wavefunction of a decaying state including both electronic and nuclear eigenstates of the system for non-interacting resonance states within the Born-Oppenheimer approximation, show general properties of the time-resolved spectra for selected cases and discuss the limits of our approach based on the approximations we introduce.

-Moreover, we will show how our ansatz can explain the long dispute between theory and experiment over the ICD lifetime of the neon dimer \cite{Schnorr15}.